North Down (UK Parliament constituency): Elections

+Elections in the 2020s

 Elections in the 2010s

 Sylvia Hermon resigned the UUP whip in 2010, in protest against that party's electoral pact with the NI Conservatives to form UCU-NF.

 Elections in the 2000s

 Elections in the 1990s

 The figures and result are compared to the 1992 general election, not the 1995 by-election.

 Elections in the 1980s

 In 1980 Kilfedder formed the small Ulster Popular Unionist Party and contested all subsequent elections under this label.

 Elections in the 1970s

 Kilfedder left the Ulster Unionists in 1977, in opposition to Enoch Powell's proposals for integration instead of devolution for Northern Ireland, and defended his seat as an Independent Ulster Unionist.
 The new Ulster Unionist candidate was Clifford Smyth, who had previously been a Democratic Unionist Party assembly member in North Antrim.